adobe-type-tools/afdko/docs/CIDKeyedUFOGuide.md

 ### com.adobe.type.postscriptCIDMap

-The glyph name to CID mapping must be a dict with the UFO glyph names as keys and their corresponding CID numbers as values.
+The glyph name to CID mapping must be a dict with the UFO glyph names as keys and their corresponding CID numbers as integer values.
 When converting an existing CID-keyed source (OTF, CFF, Type1) to UFO with a command like `tx -ufo -o source.ufo source.otf` the glyph names will default to `cidXXXXX` because no names can be stored in those source formats.
 If you change the names in the UFO be sure to update